 Agile working is the idea that workers are allowed to work where they feel most comfortable.
 This could be a quiet pod, a collaborative bench space, an armchair or a traditional desk.
 Agile working organises the workplace on the basis of people or teams and organisational changes can be accommodated with relative ease.

-Staff predominantly work away from the office and are not tied to a physical location.
-Mobile working is mainly adopted by staff who do a lot of travelling or work in remote locations.
-Mobile workers rely heavily on technology to connect with clients and other staff, or to the services and networks required to do their job effectively.
+Workers predominantly work away from the office and are not tied to a physical location.
+Mobile working is mainly adopted by workers who do a lot of travelling or work in remote locations.
+Mobile workers rely heavily on technology to connect with clients and other workers, or to the services and networks required to do their job effectively.

 Co-working is a style of work that involves a shared workplace, often an office, and independent activity.
 Unlike in a typical office, those co-working are usually not employed by the same organisation and the space is rented on a short term or as needed basis.